 The control interface is based on simple ASCII commands.
 This means that the cards are uniquely easy to control, typically using simple scripts.
 Customers have implemented their own remote clients operating over the remote interface, in a variety of languages including Bash, Perl, Labview, MATLAB, MDSplus/TDI, Java and regular C code.

 New 4G appliances include an EPICS IOC to manage application logic, and to publish control and data PV's on the network.
 This not only makes the unit simple to include into an existing EPICS site, other users may still make use of PV calculated values and control routines transparently, with no knowledge of the underlying technology at all.
 Finally, the integral EPICS IOC means that each appliance can be easily evaluated using a powerful, multiple platform OPI CSS/BOY.
+A comprehensive API is provided in Python, and Labview, Matlab examples are also available.

 Data upload, by contrast is raw binary data for maximum efficiency.
 A number of channelise, subset and data combing functions are available.
 When calibrated, the card makes per channel, per range scaling information available so that client software is able to scale data accurately.
 Three strategies for data upload are available: